sandeepdotcode/code-crafted-resume/README.md

 The app uses [@react-pdf/renderer](https://react-pdf.org/) to render the pdf on the client so there are no worries of leaking your data.
 There is no collection or sharing of data involved.

+## Disclaimer

-The format of the rendered resume was heavily dependendent on the template provided by Colin at [Sheets & Giggles](https://sheetsgiggles.com/) in one of the top posts on the r/jobs subreddit.
+The format of the rendered resume was heavily dependent on the template provided by Colin at [Sheets & Giggles](https://sheetsgiggles.com/) in one of the top posts on the r/jobs subreddit.
 If you prefer to create your resume from the original template document, here is the link: [SheetsResume.com](https://sheetsresume.com/resume-template/).
 It is available as both Word Document and Google Doc.

 ## Preview